carpentries-incubator/ml4bio-workshop/setup.md

 > 2. Explain the ml4bio software environment

 ### Overview
-There are three main steps to prepare for the ml4bio workshop:
+There are three main steps to prepare for the ML4Bio workshop:
 1. [Download the workshop materials](#download-the-ml4bio-materials)
 2. [Install the Anaconda Python distribution](#install-python)
 3. [Install the ml4bio software](#launch-the-ml4bio-software)

 See the [troubleshooting](#troubleshooting) if you run into problems during the installation.
-If you already have Python installed and do not want to use Anaconda, download the ml4bio materials and proceed to the [advanced](#advanced-users) instructions.
+If you already have Python installed and do not want to use Anaconda, download the ML4Bio materials and proceed to the [advanced](#advanced-users) instructions.

-### Download the ml4bio materials
+### Download the ML4Bio materials
-To download the ml4bio materials, visit <https://github.com/carpentries-incubator/ml4bio-workshop/>.
+To download the ML4Bio materials, visit <https://github.com/carpentries-incubator/ml4bio-workshop/>.
 Click the `Code` button followed by `Download ZIP`.

 <p align="center">
 <img width="350" src="{{ page.root }}/fig/setup/download_button.png">
 </p>

-Save the file `ml-bio-workshop-gh-pages.zip` and then open that location on your computer.
+Save the file `ml4bio-workshop-gh-pages.zip` and then open that location on your computer.
-Extract the zip file and open the folder `ml-bio-workshop-gh-pages`, which has the same contents as <https://github.com/carpentries-incubator/ml4bio-workshop/>.
+Extract the zip file and open the folder `ml4bio-workshop-gh-pages`, which has the same contents as <https://github.com/carpentries-incubator/ml4bio-workshop/>.
 You are now ready to install the Python dependencies needed to run the ml4bio software and follow the workshop exercises.
 You will also use the datasets in the `data` subdirectory during the workshop.
-Take note of the location of the `ml-bio-workshop-gh-pages` folder so you can navigate to it during the workshop.
+Take note of the location of the `ml4bio-workshop-gh-pages` folder so you can navigate to it during the workshop.

 ### Install Python
 ml4bio requires Python and several other Python packages.